Skip to content

 5. Live Real Life with Your Kids

-This happens not only during read aloud time or lesson time, but as he is included in chore time, in grocery shopping, in dinner making, in dinner conversation, and at all the times in between.
+This happens not only during read aloud time or lesson time, but as he was included in chore time, in grocery shopping, in dinner making, in dinner conversation, and at all the times in between.

 There is never a time where children are not acutely aware of how their parents are relating to them.
 It’s daunting, but it’s true.
 All our interactions with them are either building them up or tearing them down.